Clubs & Organizations

 P.U.L.S.E.
 (People Understanding Love Serves Everyone)

 P.U.L.S.E.
 (People Understanding Love Serves Everyone) is a club where everyone is welcome - lesbian, gay, bisexual, transgender, questioning, and straight students, as well as those who don't have or need a label for their sexual orientations or gender identities.
 We play a vital role in making Hunterdon Central safer for our LGBTQ students by providing supportive and accepting spaces, as well as doing broader organizing work against homophobia and transphobia in our school and community.
-Some of our activities include: Ally Week, LGBTQ History Month, Transgender Day of Remembrance, World AIDS day and the Day of Silence.
-Please join us to show your support for diversity, acceptance and equality for all human beings.
-We meet weekly on Wednesdays during block 5 in room 635.
+Some of our activities include: Ally Week, LGBTQ History Month, Transgender Day of Remembrance, World AIDS day, and the Day of Silence.
+Please join us to show your support for diversity, acceptance, and equality for all human beings.

 Red Cross Club

 The Red Cross Club participates in service projects in the community, region, nation and around the world.
 Our club works closely with the America Red Cross of Central New Jersey.
 We participate in service projects to raise relief for current issues, as well as saving for services that may be needed in the future.
 Current projects we organize are our annual clothing drive, blood drives, as well as donations collected throughout the year.
-Meetings are held once a week,during bock 5 in room 135.
-Please contact adviser for meeting information.
+Please contact Sr. Saks for more information and you can join our Google classroom code: xc5vwsy

 Rho Kappa-National Social Studies Honor Society

-Students in the Robotics Club, the Daleks - Team 3637, participate in the planning, designing, and building of a functional robot to participate in the FIRST Robotics Competition (www.usfirst.org).
+Students on the Robotics Team, the Daleks - Team 3637, participate in the planning, designing, and building of a functional robot to participate in the FIRST Robotics Competition (https://www.firstinspires.org/robotics/frc).
 FIRST is an exciting international robotics competition, which is highly regarded by colleges, universities and employers.
 Students who have an interest in developing skills needed to design and build a 120 pound robot, as well as run the business of the club, are invited to join.
 There are many opportunities outside engineering and programming for students to be involved in this fun and rewarding club.
-Students who have interest in business management, fundraising, web design, photography, public reflations, or other skills are also encouraged to join.
-Off-season meetings are held at night (6:00 PM to 8:30 PM) once a week in room 807.
-During the build and competition season running from January to April, students meet multiple days each week, and on Saturdays, and are mentored by many local engineering, machining, programming and business industry professionals.
-Please contact the advisers if you have questions or fro more information.
+Students who have interest in business management, fundraising, web design, photography, public relations, or other skills are also encouraged to join.
+Off-season meetings are held evenings (6:00 PM to 8:30 PM) once a week in room 807.
+During the build and competition season running from January to April, students meet two evenings each week, and also on Saturdays.
+Students are mentored by many local engineering, machining, programming and business industry professionals.
+Please contact the advisers for more information or if you have any questions.